DogukanGun/x402-economic-canary/README.md

   nothing here tests that path.
 Taking the canary onto live rails is the paper's stated next step, not a claimed result.
 - **Key handling.** The payer key comes from `$CANARY_PRIVATE_KEY`, or is generated ephemerally in memory.
-It is never written to disk and never logged — only the derived address is.
+It is never written to disk and never logged;
+  only the derived address is.
 Fund that address with dust and nothing more.

 ## Layout

 ```
 src/casper_pay_guard/
-├── repro/          FROZEN — reproduces the published numbers, do not refactor
+├── repro/          FROZEN: reproduces the published numbers, do not refactor
 ├── x402/           types, signer, facilitator, handshake
 ├── metrics/        bootstrap CIs, off-policy estimators
 ├── oracle.py       four-way delivery classifier